tshepang/blog-movies/content/movies/Shrek Forever After (2010).rst

 **update**:

 Movie revisits can be real strange.
-The first time I watched this one, I deemed it a near-masterpiece, but a revisit proved it not much better than the others in the *Shrek* franchise.
+The first time I watched this one, I deemed it a masterpiece, but a revisit proved it not much better than the others in the *Shrek* franchise.
 It makes me wonder... maybe my mood was different.
 It's not as bad as the worst in the series (*Shrek 3*), but it doesn't seem as good as the 2nd (*Shrek 2*).